Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

 \subsubsection{Invariances in the Search Space: Translation and Scale-Invariance}

 We consider now invariance of \cprs related to transformations in the search space.
-We use a classical approach to formalize invariance using homomorphisms transforming state variables via a group action and visualize invariances with a commutative diagram.
+We use a classical approach to formalize invariance using homomorphisms transforming state variables via a group action and visualize invariances with a commutative diagram \cite{grizzle1985structure,martin2004invariant}.
 We start by translation invariance, usually taken for granted in optimization.

-\paragraph*{Translation invariance} Most optimization algorithms are translation invariant, which implies the same performance when optimizing \new{$\x\mapsto f(\x)$}\del{$f(\x)$} or \new{$\x\mapsto f(\x-\xzero)$}\del{$f(\x-\xzero)$} for all $\xzero$ provided a respective initialization of the algorithm.
-More precisely, let us consider $\R^{n}$ endowed with the addition operation $+$ as a group and consider $\mathcal{A}(\Omega)$ the set of invertible mappings from the state space $\Omega$ to itself, that is, the set of all (invertible) state space transformations.
-Endowed with the function composition $\circ$, $(\mathcal{A}(\Omega), \circ)$ yields also a group structure.
-We remind the definition of a group morphism\del{ that will be useful in the sequel}. \begin{definition}[Group homomorphism]Let $(G_1, .)$ and $(G_2, *)$ be two groups. \new{A mapping $\Phi: G_1 \to G_2$ is called group homomorphism if} for all $x, y\in G_1$ we have $\Phi(x . y) = \Phi(x) * \Phi(y)$. \del{\new{, i.e.\, if $\Phi$ commutes with the group operations}. } \nnote{Where did you see that the commutation means that?} \end{definition}
+\paragraph*{Translation invariance} Most optimization algorithms are translation invariant, which implies the same performance when optimizing $\x\mapsto f(\x-\xzero)$ for all $\xzero$ provided that a respective initialization of the algorithm is taking place.
+More precisely, let us consider $\R^{n}$ endowed with the addition operation $+$ as a group and consider $\SymGroup(\Omega)$ the symmetric group on $\Omega$, i.e the set of all bijective functions from $\Omega$ to itself (endowed with the composition $\circ$, it yields a group structure).
+We remind the definition of a group homomorphism. \begin{definition}[Group homomorphism]Let $(G_1, .)$ and $(G_2, *)$ be two groups.
+A mapping $\Phi: G_1 \to G_2$ is called group homomorphism if for all $x, y\in G_1$ we have $\Phi(x . y) = \Phi(x) * \Phi(y)$. \generalnote{Terminology Niko (not validated by Cyril), i.e.\, if $\Phi$ commutes with the group operations} \nnote{Where did you see that the commutation means that?}\niko{I didn't "see" this anywhere, it follows from my understand what "commute" means, namely that two "things" (e.g.\ two operators) commute if we can change their order without changing the result, i.e.\ their composition is commutative, see e.g.\ \url{http://mathworld.wolfram.com/Commute.html} considering a matrix to be an operator, or \href{http://chemwiki.ucdavis.edu/Physical_Chemistry/Quantum_Mechanics/02._Fundamental_Concepts_of_Quantum_Mechanics/Heisenberg's_Uncertainty_Principle/Commuting_Operators}{here}.} \end{definition}